CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 The 1/4 point checkpoint is due to your specific TA.
 The 3/4 point checkpoint can be shown to any TA.
 See the two checkered flags below to see what needs to be submitted.

-For Lab 1 only, you may turn in your lab to any TA for full credit.
+For Lab 1 and 2 only, you may turn in your lab to any TA for full credit.
 That is, you do not need to see a specific TA for the .25 points.
-In addition, for Lab 1 only, the lab is due on Monday, January 30, 2023 at 2:00 PM.
-Note that Lab 2 has the same deadline.
+In addition, for Lab 1 and 2 only, the lab is due on Monday, January 30, 2023 at 2:00 PM.

 If you have difficulty or questions, post your questions to Piazza or see a TA or an instructor during office hours or during the class time set aside for lab work.